amd/ryzen-ai-documentation/docs/runtime_setup.rst

 The Ryzen AI runtime automatically manages the scheduling of the parallel sessions, requiring no user intervention.
 When the maximum load is reached and no other sessions can be submitted to the NPU.

-To select the throughput profile, set the following environment variable:
+To select the throughput profile, set the following environment variables based on your CPU model:

-For STX: (default)
+For STX CPU models:

 .. code-block::